About a year ago in the start of 2017, I embarked on a series of small power electronics

 wanted a decent performance 2.5V regulator capable of ~100mA or so, and

-importantly, come in a small package size, and making sure it doesn't
+importantly, come in a small package size, and made sure it didn't

 need some sort of huge output capacitor for stability.
 I decided to use the SC-70

-package due to it's common nature, ease of soldering, and yet still
+package due to it's availability, ease of soldering, despite its small

 A quick parametric search on Digikey for LDOs with SC70

-package and 2.5V / >150mA and sorted for lowest cost reveals only a few
+package and 2.5V / >150mA and sorted for lowest cost reveals some choices including the

 good for 5.5 and 6.5V input.
 For our purposes of 1S operation, this is